acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE1 - Setup and Manual wordpress build.md

 ![Stage1 - PNG](https://github.com/acantril/learn-cantrill-io-labs/blob/master/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE1%20-%20SINGLE%20SERVER%20MANUAL.png)

 In stage 1 of this advanced demo you will:
-- Setup the environment which wordpress will run from.
+- Setup the environment which WordPress will run from.
 - Configure some SSM Parameters which the manual and automatic stages of this advanced demo series will use
 - and perform a manual install of wordpress and a database on the same EC2 instance.